 Just to be clear, the actual push will still happen only on the master, which needs to be up (the redirection is at the ssh level).
 It's main use is in geographically distributed setups, where users are encouraged to use a nearer node as their "fetch" remote, but, without this feature, they'd have to use the actual master node as the "push" remote.
 This allows users to use the same (nearby) node as the "push" remote also.

 It is also useful if the master dies, and the administrator redesignates some other node as the master.
 In that situation, only users who had the original master as a remote need to update their remote URLs.

 The syntax for enabling this is one of these:

 option mirror.redirectOK = all option mirror.redirectOK = phobos deimos

-The first syntax trusts all valid slaves to redirect user pushes, while the second one trusts only some slaves.
+The first syntax trusts all valid copies to redirect user pushes, while the second one trusts only some copies.

 Wherever gitolite sees the word

 %HOSTNAME, it will replace it with the